Welcome to the 2022 January Side Income Report.

 At the very least, donate your stuff.
 I typically enjoy donating old apparel to the Salvation Army and other charities.
 It always feels good to know your treasured clothing is not going to waste.

-This month, I was fortunate enough for strangers to bite on 4 items of my personal inventory I was looking to discard.
-After fees and small shipping costs, I still walk away with a hefty profit.
+This month, there were three strangers that bought items of my personal inventory I was looking to discard.
+After fees and small shipping costs, I usually still walk away with a hefty profit.

 As a blogger, I would like to keep the user experience as clean as possible.
 Therefore, I have chosen to keep all Google AdSense ads from my website.
 I am an avid reader of many other blogs, and I can truthfully admit it retracts from the reading experience.
 I am very proud of this decision and will continue with this route.

 January Side Income – Google AdSense Revenue: $0.00